olouie16/SelfMult/README.md

 # SelfMult

-A Audio Plugin for a special kind of Distortion made in JUCE
+An Audio Plugin for a special kind of Distortion made in JUCE

 Born from an idea I had a while ago.
 This plugin doesn't calculates the distortion the usual way, but more like the opposite of overdrive.